Louisiana Tech vs. UTEP NCAA Football Odds, Plays and Insights | October 16, 2021

 UTEP Stats and Trends

+- In UTEP's six games this year, it has four wins against the spread.

-- The Miners have been underdogs by 6.5 points or more one time this year and have not covered the spread once.
+- The Miners have been underdogs by 6.5 points or more one time this season and have not covered the spread once.

-- UTEP's games this season have hit the over on two of five set point totals (40%).
+- UTEP's games this year have hit the over on two of five set point totals (40%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.